desktop/desktop/docs/process/testing.md

 ### History tab
   - [ ] All commits listed in chronological order, with avatar, date and name; list is scrollable with arrow keys enabled
-    - [ ] Right clicking any commit shows options: Revert, Copy SHA, View on GitHub
+    - [ ] Right clicking any commit shows options: Revert, Copy SHA, View on GitHub (or GitHub Enterprise)
+      - [ ] Reverting a commit does not remove the commit from the History
     - [ ] Hover shows file name in tooltip

 ### Diffs tab